Brent-Conner/Brent-Conner.github.io/index.md

-## Thought of the Day
+# Header hash

+## Header 2 hash

-You can use the [editor on GitHub](https://github.com/Brent-Conner/Brent-Conner.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the <u>[editor on GitHub](https://github.com/Brent-Conner/Brent-Conner.github.io/edit/main/index.md)</u> to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Header 3 hash

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for